cnwanneka/password-generator/README.md

 Description:

-The objective of this project was to create a password-generating application.
+The objective of this project is to create a password-generating application.

 This application uses a cryptographically secure random number generator to ensure the randomness and security of generated passwords.